-Admission to the Scottsdale Museum of Contemporary Art is free all day every Thursday, as well as Friday and Saturday evenings from 5 p.m. to 9 p.m.
+Admission to the Scottsdale Museum of Contemporary Art is free all day every Thursday, as well as the second Saturday of the month.
 SMoCA showcases the contemporary art, architecture and design of our time by creative thinkers from around the world.
 And no matter what day you visit, viewing James Turrell’s magical “Knight Rise” installation is always free!

 Sonoran Desert Hiking

 Scottsdale offers more than 400 miles of hiking trails, most of which you can access for free.
 Two local favorites are Pinnacle Peak Park, which features a wide switchback trail and scenic summit views, and Scottsdale’s McDowell Sonoran Preserve, which boasts more than 225 miles of shared-use trails in the McDowell Mountain foothills.

 Explore one of the world’s finest collections of arid-land plants for free on the second Tuesday of every month at the Desert Botanical Garden!
 Stroll the Garden’s five thematic trails, including the “Plants & People of the Sonoran Desert Loop” and the “Desert Wildflower Loop,” browse the Garden shop and enjoy the seasonal Butterfly Exhibits.